-His partner Gloria Galanes is a professor of communication at Missouri State University and has also served in various administrative positions there.
-She is planning retirement from post of Dean of Arts and Letters in 2017, freeing them for new adventures.
+His partner Gloria Galanes has retired from her position as Dean of Arts and Letters at Missouri State University.
 During the fall semester of 2006 she taught for the Missouri-London program in London, England, so Noah lived and worked in London from Aug-Dec of 2006 while she completed her semester there.

 His daughter Molly is a graduate of Stephens College in Columbia, MO with a BFA in musical theater.
 She lives in Austin, TX where she is a professional actress and company member of Austin Playhouse.
 She is now the mother of Noah's first grandchild, Henry Atlas Wineberg, born June 10, 2009.